GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 ```
 gcloud builds submit --config cloudbuild.yaml
+Wait till the build succeeds, go to Cloud Shell and run commands below to verify if the container is up and running.
+gcloud container hub memberships get-credentials edge-server-k3s
+kubectl get pods

+You may see errors saying Pull Image failed, wait several minutes for the container to retry then check logs.
+kubectl logs <POD ID>

+You should see something similar.
+    No detections
+    0: 448x640 1 sheep, 1 orange, Done.
+YOLO:(80.475s), DeepSort:(0.039s)
+    0: 448x640 1 sheep, 1 orange, Done.
+YOLO:(81.111s), DeepSort:(0.039s)
 ```

+Wait till the build is completed successfully, now you can push codes to Source Repository.

-Or push codes to Source Repository, to access to Source Repository, first generate a SSH key and [add the SSH key to the repository](https://source.cloud.google.com/user/ssh_keys?register=true), then commit and push codes
+To access to Source Repository, first generate a SSH key and [add the SSH key to the repository](https://source.cloud.google.com/user/ssh_keys?register=true), then commit and push codes

 ```